In emotional courtroom, DU basketball star Coban Porter makes first public court appearance

 After a couple of minutes, she returned to her seat more composed but still visibly shaken.
 It was the first time that Johnson had been in the same room as the man charged with vehicular homicide in the death of her daughter, Katharina Rothman, a Denver mother who was killed while driving an Uber near the University Denver.

 Porter, dressed in a black suit and white pressed shirt, quietly cried with his head down during his second advisement Monday.
-Occasionally his attorney, Harvey Weinberg, consoled him.
+Occasionally his attorney, Harvey Steinberg, consoled him.

 “You okay?” he asked.